digital-sailors/smokedetector/README.md

 }
 ```

-It is created when you run `npx smokedetector init`.
+It is created when you run `npx smokedetector --init`.
 You can add any number of URLs, ones that should work with https:// and ones that work with http://

 When you run smokedetector, it records the responses in this file.
 The file is considered diff-aware, i.e. changes happen when something significant changed.
 If you find this file modified without reason, that probably means that a smoke test gave a different result than the one that was expected.